How To Become a Biotechnologist - Education & Experience

 Emory University provides a PhD program through the Molecular and Systems Pharmacology (MSP) graduate program.
 In the first year of the PhD curriculum, students engage in research through laboratory rotations and take classes in the principles of pharmacology, toxicology, biochemistry, and cell biology.
 After that, students can opt to specialize in toxicology and a chemistry-biology interface program.

-Applicants must submit an application to the graduate school, pay a $75 fee, and provide three letters of recommendation, a statement of purpose, a resume, and transcripts.
+Applicants must submit an application to the graduate school, pay an application fee, and provide three letters of recommendation, a statement of purpose, a resume, and transcripts.
 Once accepted to the Graduate Division of Biological and Biomedical Sciences, students receive stipend support, tuition scholarships, and health insurance subsidies.

 PhD students must also complete one to three teaching assistant assignments, participate in the departmental seminar series, pass an oral and written qualifying exam, and defend a final thesis.